-- If the level falls below 1 ppm, the pool shall be closed. - If the level increases above 5 ppm, the pool shall be closed. - o If the level falls below 2 ppm, the spa shall be closed. - If the level increases above 10 ppm, the spa shall be closed. - pH: Acceptable range is 7.2 7.8 for pools and spas - If the pH is below 7.2 or above 7.8, the pool or spa shall be closed. - ☑ Weather conditions are not safe for swimmers - \square An unsafe condition, accident or death in the pool facility. - ☑ There is no circulation or filtration, maintenance problems are present, including: broken, exposed electrical pool lights; electrical, water, or sewer services are interrupted; a temporary chlorine leak; or equipment is not in working sufficiently.
+- o If the level falls below 1 ppm, the pool shall be closed. - o If the level increases above 5 ppm, the pool shall be closed. - o If the level falls below 2 ppm, the spa shall be closed. - o If the level increases above 10 ppm, the spa shall be closed.

+pH: Acceptable range is 7.2 - 7.8 for pools and spas

+- o If the pH is below 7.2 or above 7.8, the pool or spa shall be closed. - ☑ Weather conditions are not safe for swimmers - An unsafe or unsanitary condition, situation, accident, or death in the pool facility. - ☑ There is no circulation or filtration, maintenance problems are present, including: broken, exposed electrical pool lights; electrical, water, or sewer services are interrupted; a temporary chlorine leak; or equipment is not in working sufficiently.